-Neural & Behavioral Sciences at Penn State College of Medicine
+Neural and Behavioral Sciences at Penn State College of Medicine

 The mission of the Department of Neural and Behavioral Sciences is to develop new knowledge about the normal nervous system so that we can understand ourselves and the pathological nervous system so that we can develop new ways to treat neurological disease.

-Welcome to the Department of Neural & Behavioral Sciences of Penn State College of Medicine.
-The department was created in 2006 by the amalgamation of the Department of Neuroscience & Anatomy with the Department of Behavioral Science.
+Welcome to the Department of Neural and Behavioral Sciences of Penn State College of Medicine.
+The department was created in 2006 by the amalgamation of the Department of Neuroscience and Anatomy with the Department of Behavioral Science.
 In addition to their own research programs, our faculty members have strong collaborations with many other basic science and clinical departments.
-We also have strong educational programs and serve as the home for the anatomy and neuroscience graduate programs that provide opportunities for both master's and doctoral students.

 Penn State College of Medicine